 Families must demonstrate a need for a fee reduction due to financial hardship based on a review by an Army Community Service financial counselor or a certified financial professional external to CYS.
-The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
+The counselor will provide a recommendation for a fee reduction to the

+Garrison Commander.
 Fee Adjustments for Financial Hardships must be re-evaluated at least every six months by the counselor or Garrison Commander.
 Families whose child care fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
-Fee adjustments for financial hardships do not apply to Hourly Care, Youth Sports or SKIESUnlimited Instructional Classes.
+Fee adjustments for financial hardships do not apply to hourly care, CYSFP or Instructional Programs classes.